-The 2012-13 season represents Cory Schwartz's 31st year coaching with the Nordic program and 26th year as the ski coordinator at UNH.
-During his tenure, Schwartz has led the Wildcats to 23 top-10 NCAA finishes, including back-to-back seventh place finishes (‘84 & ‘85) within his first three years at the University and a 10th place tally in 2012.
-From 1989-96, Schwartz’s teams claimed eight consecutive top-10 NCAA finishes, the most in school history.
+The 2014-15 season marks Cory Schwartz's 33rd year coaching with the Nordic program and 28th year as the ski coordinator at UNH.
+During his tenure, Schwartz has led the Wildcats to 24 Top-10 NCAA placements, including back-to-back seventh place finishes (‘84 & ‘85) within his first three years at the University and eighth-place finishes in 2011 and 2013, matching the squad’s top placement since 1994.
+From 1989-96, Schwartz’s teams claimed eight consecutive Top-10 NCAA finishes, the most in school history.

-Schwartz has mentored 29 student-athletes to a total of 39 All-America team selections.
-Included in that number are 17 Nordic skiers compiling 11 All-America team honors.
+selections.
+Included in that number are 18 Nordic skiers compiling

-Schwartz was named Coach of the Year by the Eastern
+was named Coach of the Year by the Eastern Intercollegiate Ski

-’03 and was awarded the Al Merrill Award by the state of New
+awarded the Al Merrill Award by the state of New Hampshire in

 During his collegiate career at UNH, Schwartz competed in the NCAA Championships three times before graduating in 1982.
 The Center Conway, N.H., native had his top performance during his junior season when he placed 10th in the NCAAs.
 He began coaching the men's squad in a post-graduate year and, the following season, took over the duties for the women's team.